last revision: 06 December 2023

-As I hope to show, the Indian tradition has developed a powerful set of ideas about reality and knowledge that together with its methods for rigorous and effective enquiry in the subjective domain have the potential of making psychology as logically coherent and quickly progressive as the physical sciences already are in their field.
-But before we have a look at them, we first need to do some basic groundwork, and for this we will start with four well-known types of knowledge we all use in our ordinary lives.
+As I hope to show, the Indian tradition has developed a powerful set of ideas about reality and knowledge that together with its methods for rigorous and effective enquiry in the subjective domain has the potential of making psychology as logically coherent and quickly progressive as the physical sciences already are in their field.
+But before we have a look at them, we first need to do some basic groundwork, and for this we will start with four well-known types of knowledge we all use in our ordinary lives.2

 In one of the chapters of The Life Divine, Sri Aurobindo lists four types of knowledge of which at least the early beginnings are part of our ordinary waking consciousness (LD, pp. 524–532).
 Sri Aurobindo lists these different knowledge types, in harmony with the Vedic tradition, from the inside out: he starts with the knowledge of the Self, and ends with the knowledge of the outside world.